ProvableHQ/leo/documentation/guides/07_devnet.md

 The transaction API endpoint is instructive in verifying whether a transaction succeeded or failed.
 Since both successful and failed transactions execute a fee transaction, if only the fee transaction appears, that is a clear indication that the transaction has failed.
 Note that on the Testnet and on Mainnet, failed transactions still require a fee since the network is performing a computation.

-A full list of API endpoints is available [here](https://docs.explorer.provable.com/docs/api/v2/intro)
+A [full list of API endpoints](https://docs.explorer.provable.com/docs/api/v2/intro) is available in the explorer documentation.

 ## Record Scanning